UMAprotocol/UMIPs/UMIPs/UMIP add uStonks-0921.md

 ## MOTIVATION

-Update the existing uStonks Price identifier (UMIP-79) used by he DMV to support a new basket of stocks based on the current sentiment on the r/wallstreetbets subreddit.
+Update the existing uStonks Price identifier (UMIP-79) used by the DMV to support a new basket of stocks based on the current sentiment on the r/wallstreetbets subreddit.

 Financial markets should be universally accessible — unrestrained by censorship, pre-existing financial and social capital, or nationality.
 With the uSTONKS price identifier synthetic tokens can be created which will allow anybody to obtain exposure to the basket of stocks in a decentralized way.
 This will allow unrestricted trading 24 hours a day, 7 days a week.